 Monitors may label themselves as being HDMI 2.1 but may not have features such as VRR or ALLM, which are traditionally associated with HDMI 2.1 monitors.
 VRR stands for Variable Refresh Rate whilst ALLM refers to Auto-Low-Latency Mode.

-Such features are optional when it comes to labelling a display as HDMI 2.1, which appears to be a consequence of HDMI 2.0 no longer 'existing' as a standard, so therefore all new monitors can be labelled as HDMI 2.1 without having the classic set of features.
+Such features are optional when it comes to labeling a display as HDMI 2.1, which appears to be a consequence of HDMI 2.0 no longer 'existing' as a standard, so, therefore, all new monitors can be labeled as HDMI 2.1 without having the classic set of features.

-Always makes sure to do your own digging before committing to a monitor, to avoid disappointment.
+Always make sure to do your own digging before committing to a monitor, to avoid disappointment.

 Is DisplayPort faster than HDMI?

 Truth be told, there isn't necessarily a concrete measure to find out whether DisplayPort is quicker than HDMI 2.1.